SPANISH COOKAWAY CHEF CLAIRE HUTCHINGS SHARES HER FAVOURITE SPANISH CHRISTMAS FOOD.

 TRADITIONAL SPANISH CHRISTMAS DESSERTS & SWEETS

-One thing you’ll find at many Spanish Christmas tables is Turrones, a sweet and nutty nougat that can be hard or chewy.
 One of my weaknesses; my mother in law makes an incredible Turrón de Yema Tostada which translates as toasted egg yolk.
 Ground almonds, lemon, sugar, egg yolk and cinnamon are combined in a pan, then left to set in a silicone mould.
 Finally, they are sprinkled with sugar and toasted under a grill until they have a crunchy topping and beautiful golden colour.
+And yes, they taste just as good as they sound – perhaps even better.

 CHRISTMAS TIME IS SIESTA TIME!

-The Spanish lifestyle is very relaxed, so Christmas meals are always laid-back, fun affairs enjoyed with lots of laughter and some good wine.
+The lifestyle in Spain is very relaxed, so Spanish Christmas meals are always laid-back, fun affairs enjoyed with lots of laughter and some good wine.
 And of course the Spanish and the British share an unwavering commitment to one essential Christmas tradition: the post-lunch siesta.